Introduction

 “Awaiting Fulfillment” is frequently used interchangeably with “Pending Fulfillment” in e-commerce scenarios.
 Essentially, there’s no substantive difference between the two terms; they both signify that your order hasn’t been dispatched because the picking and packing tasks haven’t been finalized, and the company isn’t prepared to hand it over to a shipping partner or have it picked up.

-When checking the status of your order and encountering “Pending Fulfillment,” it signifies that the logistics team in the warehouse has yet to initiate the fulfillment process involving the picking and packing the items specified in your order.
+When checking the status of your order and encountering “Pending Fulfillment,” it signifies that the logistics team in the warehouse has yet to initiate the fulfillment process involving the picking and packing of the items specified in your order.

 Pending Fulfillment and Warehouses